dsb-lab/CellBasedModels.jl/docs/src/Usage_Community.md

-To create an initial community we just need to call a Community structure with an `Agent` model.
+To create an initial community we just need to call a Community structure with an `ABM` model.

 ```julia